Yocto Kria Support¶

 MACHINE=<machine name> bitbake <bitbake recipe>

-For an example, to build QSPI image and wic image for K26 starter kits use below command for 2023.1:
+For example, to build the QSPI image and wic image for the K26 starter kits, use the following command for 2023.1:

 MACHINE=k26-smk bitbake kria-qspi